top of page

 Sleeping Systems

-There are a variety of sleeping systems that people use during the events, and during the course each will be tested so you can get a feel of what you're most confident with.
+There are a variety of sleeping systems that people use during the events, and during the course each will be looked at and considered, so you can get a feel of what you're most confident with.
 As well as the different sleeping systems, racers have very different approaches to how and where they sleep.
-This will also feature during the evening sessions out on the trails.
-The penultimate day will involve a night-hike with multiple camp set-ups, before continuing to the finish point of the course.

 202.jpg